2024 Dodge Challenger: The New Dodge Challenger Future Electric Muscle Car Review

 Despite its eye-catching looks, the Fratzonic chamber exhaust isn’t the highlight of Dodge’s electric muscle car.
 The talking point is the ‘Fratzonic Chambered Exhaust’ system.

-Basically, Dodge added exhaust to battery-powered cars, leaving no reason for old-school muscle car enthusiasts to switch!
+Dodge added exhaust to battery-powered cars, leaving no reason for old-school muscle car enthusiasts to switch!

 Dodge says its industry-first, patent-pending exhaust system produces a performance sound that rivals the gas-powered SRT Hellcat.
 It can reach 126 dB which makes the car as loud as a Hellcat-powered Dodge.